galexla/django_webshop/README.md

 Change the following variables there:
 * `DJANGO_DB_PASSWORD` - create a strong root password.
 * `DJANGO_SECRET_KEY` - be sure to generate a random unique key!
 For this, you can run `openssl rand -hex 32`
-* `DJANGO_ALLOWED_HOSTS` - IP addresses and/or domain names which the webshop needs to be accessible from.
+* `DJANGO_ALLOWED_HOSTS` - IP addresses and/or domain names which the online shop needs to be accessible from.

-After configuring, run the webshop in a Docker container:
+After configuring, run the online shop in a Docker container:
 * `docker compose build`
 * `docker compose up`